 Honestly, the best way to handle coming into Cambodia is getting it online and then flying in.
 Ha!
 No border crossings this way, just the official immigration at the airport.

 You’re planned, organized, scheduled and ready to book your flight!
-What else do you need to know?
-Just a few things…
+Here are a few more things to know before visiting Cambodia…

 - Don’t be an asshole.
 I know.
 I know.
 I say it a lot.
 But the truth is that it’s really easy to put our privileged western world sunglasses on and piss all over the locals.
 Don’t do it.
 I’m pretty sure your mama raised you better than that.
 Be kind and respectful.
 It breaks my heart when I see this.

 - Prepare to be pestered.
 Yes.
 If you don’t like to be bugged constantly for something to buy, Cambodia is not the place for you.
 Even the kids will try to sell you something!
 Say no thanks and walk away.

 - The currency in Cambodia is USD.
 This makes it super easy for Americans… Until they give you change in Riel, their other currency.
 Anything under $1USD is given in Riel as there are no American coins in use, just bills.
 Take an extra second to look at your change and make sure you do the math right.
 You’ll have to deal with TWO currencies here.